 The pickled radish is crunchy, sweet, and tangy.
 It is very popular even to people who are not used to Korean food. – You’ll be surprised!

-You can find it in the fridge section at a Korean grocery store.
-It’s about AUD $3 -$4.
-It can be also made at home.
-Here’s a recipe if you want to try it out -> Korean Style Pink Radish Pickles (I used pink radishes instead of white Korean radish.)
+You can find it in the refrigerator section at Korean grocery stores, but you can also make it quickly and easily at home.
+Here’s a recipe if you want to give it a try. >> Pickled Radish Paper

 Using these pickled radish, you can also make a fancy appetizer called “Korean Radish Wraps“.
 Simply wrap your desired vegetables and meat in a thin sheet of pickled radish, and enjoy the refreshing and satisfying taste.

 I have a couple more pickled radish recipes on my website.
 If you want to try them, check below recipes.
 Enjoy!